2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

 \subsubsection{Normalized link invariants}

-In order to be able to compute the normalized HOMFLY-PT and $\glN$-link invariants we follow the procedure described in~\cite[\S4]{QS1}.
-It consists in cut opening the braid closure diagram $\cl(b)$ into a special type of $(1,1)$-tangle diagram.
+In order to be able to compute the normalized HOMFLY-PT and $\glN$-link invariants, we follow the procedure described in~\cite[\S4]{QS1}.
+We denote $\cl_o(b)$ the diagram obtained by closing all but the outermost strands of $b$.
+We can also think of it as cut opening the braid closure diagram $\cl(b)$ into a special type of $(1,1)$-tangle diagram.
+More precisely, we open the diagram of $\cl(b)$ by cutting the outermost strand, following a pattern as shown in the example in~\cref{eq:openclosedbraid} below for a braid with three strands,